Skip to Main Content

 Why you might want the Capital One SavorOne Cash Rewards card

 For a credit card with no annual fee, the SavorOne offers competitive cash back rates in everyday categories and plenty of redemption options.
-It also carries a good intro APR period on purchases and balance transfers that may appeal to new cardholders.
+(See Rates & Fees) It also carries a good intro APR period on purchases and balance transfers that may appeal to new cardholders.

-The SavorOne earns 3 percent cash back in several everyday categories, including dining, entertainment, grocery store purchases (excluding Walmart and Target) and popular streaming services.
+The SavorOne card’s bonus categories cover popular expenses, making the card an excellent option for earning unlimited cash back.
+The SavorOne earns 3 percent cash back on dining, entertainment, grocery store purchases (excluding Walmart and Target) and popular streaming services.

-Generous cash back on these categories can be hard to find, especially since the SavorOne has no spending limits on your boosted cash back rate.
-Although other cards come close to matching this offer, they might include different categories or have spending limits for the highest-earning categories before the rate drops to 1 percent.
+Although other cards come close to matching in some areas, they might include different categories or have spending limits for the highest-earning categories.
 For example, the Blue Cash Everyday® Card from American Express offers the same cash back rate at U.S. supermarkets, U.S. gas stations and U.S. online retailers, but it’s capped at $6,000 in purchases per year, then it earns 1 percent.

 The SavorOne carries a solid welcome offer of $200 after you spend $500 in your first three months.
-That's a 20 percent return on spend, on par with the value you'll find on other top no-annual-fee cash back cards.
-The spending requirement is about average, too, and a few competing cards make you spend slightly more to earn the same bonus value.
+That's a 20 percent return on spend, comparable with other top no-annual-fee cash back cards.
+Competing cards might even make you spend slightly more to earn the same bonus value.

-The Capital One SavorOne card is affordable both upfront and over time.
-It lacks some of the fees you might find on other cards and cements itself as a user-friendly choice in a card landscape saturated with options.
-It comes with no foreign transaction fees and no annual fee, making it a low-cost card to carry.
+The no-annual-fee Capital One SavorOne card is affordable both upfront and over time.
+It lacks some of the fees you might find on other cards like foreign transaction fees, making it a low-cost and user-friendly card to carry.

 Why you might want a different cash back card